Docs

 • gas=1782 is compute gas usage for the transaction.

-• exit_code=63 means compute phase failed with that exit code.
+• exit_code=63 means that compute phase failed with this exit code.

 • aborted means the transaction finished in aborted state.